eagle-io/docs/source/topics/account_management/notifications/index.rst

 Notifications
 ==============

-|icon-notification| Notifications section is used to configure the Notification Limits and Categories for the currently selected account.
+|icon-notification| Notifications section is used to configure the Notification Limits and Categories for the account.

+.. only:: not latex

+    |

 .. _management-notifications-limits:

 Notification Limits
 -------------------

 Email notifications are free and unlimited.

-SMS notifications incur charges on the Owners Account.
-You can restrict the total number of SMS's allowed to be sent from your account per billing period.
+SMS notifications incur charges on the account.
+You can restrict the total number of SMS allowed to be sent from the account per billing period.
 You can also choose to *Disable*  SMS or set to *Unlimited*  for no restriction.

 .. raw:: latex